inntran/git-benchmark-testdata/Menkib/Fulah.markdown

  feature.
 They are all alike found on fables and mythology."
 -- Thomas Jefferson
 My doctorate's in Literature, but it seems like a pretty good lse to me.
-Who needs friends when you can sit alone in your room and drink?
+Who needs friends when  can sit alone in r room and drink?
 Alimony is like buying oats for a ad horse.
 		-- Arthur Baer
 union, n.: